luisdsaco/sacsecurity/README.md

 It has been tested in Ubuntu, Arch linux (with Network Manager installed) and Kali linux.

-The next program is a tool written in x86-64 assembler that will find fastly passwords in strings and files.
+The next program is a future testing tool written in x86-64 assembler that will find fastly passwords in strings and files.
 It is currently in development.
 You can see the source code at the directory keyfinder.